 Consider the following example.
 Traditionally, an enterprise-level B2B company relying on inbound marketing will have a few pieces of data about a prospect and will append this data with tools like Datanyze or Data.com.

-This new way of working uses outbound demand generation principles that target specific high-value prospects.
-They’ve sent buying signals and already use software that indicates need and budget.
+Using AI, this new workflow uses outbound demand generation strategies that target specific high-value prospects.
+These prospects have sent buying signals and already use software that indicates need and budget.
 Plus, they work in industries that companies have already penetrated.

-The modern way of generating demand based on artificial intelligence is more efficient and more cost effective than either traditional inbound or outbound demand generation.
+This advanced method of generating demand using AI is more efficient, accurate and cost effective than yesterday’s traditional inbound and outbound demand generation programs.

-For readers searching for a solution to boost demand-generation to the next level, the answer lies in disrupting existing processes instead of simply doing more of the same and expecting a better result.
-A demand-generation strategy that identifies verifiable buying patterns and then provides leads featuring similar characteristics is the future of demand generation best practices.
+If you’re searching for demand generation ideas to take your team to the next level, the answer lies in disrupting existing processes.
+If you’re simply doing more of the same old thing, you’ll never see a better result.
+A strategy that identifies verifiable buying patterns, and then provides high-quality leads with similar characteristics, is the future of demand gen best practices.

-Building a demand-generation process that relies on AI technology will help to scale demand generation while providing sales teams with higher quality leads.
+Using AI, you can scale your B2B demand generation efforts while providing your Sales team with higher quality leads that convert.
 This process reduces the time spent sorting through unqualified leads, makes it easier for B2B businesses to hit ambitious revenue goals, and boosts return on investment.